"Obesity policy research." That's my response if I’m at a social event, chatting with a stranger who asks what I do.

 Specifically, my research breaks down into 3 categories:

-I study any policy that is designed to promote healthier diet in schools.
+I study any policy that is designed to promote healthier diet.
 Examples include:

 In 2012, I was awarded a 5-year grant from the National Institute of Child Health and Human Development (NICHD) to apply system dynamics to my policy research.